ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Update UI

-We need to update the UI to add support for showing the players best time and last time.
+We need to update the UI to add support for showing the best time of the player and last time.

 1. Create a new **UI Image** object inside the **UI Container** and rename it to **Stats**.